-Dismissals from school result in class absences and should be avoided.
-If a student is to be dismissed early from school, the student must bring a written parental request to the office prior to 7:15 a.m.
+Dismissals- Dismissals from school result in class absences and should be avoided.
+If a student is to be dismissed early from school, the student must bring a written parental request to the Welcome Window prior to 7:30 a.m.
 The note will be confirmed by phone.
-If a parent leaves home before 7:30 a.m., the parent can call the school to confirm the dismissal by dialing 508-261-7540, ext.33500.
-A parent must pick up the student at school if an emergency occurs during the school day that requires dismissal.
+If a parent leaves home before 7:30 a.m, the parent can call the school to confirm the dismissal by dialing 508-261-7540.
+A parent must come into school and sign out their student if an emergency occurs during the school day that requires dismissal.